Japan With Kids: Family Travel Tips and Activities

 Practical Tips for Families

-Japanese trains, restaurants, and hotels are remarkably child-friendly.
+Children under 6 ride trains free, and ages 6 to 11 pay half fare.
+Many Shinkansen have multi-purpose rooms for nursing or changing babies.
 Train seats flip to face each other in groups of four, creating family seating.
 Priority seats near doors accommodate strollers.
 Most stations have elevators, though finding them requires looking for the elevator sign (EV).
 Baby changing facilities exist in nearly every department store, many stations, and all large shopping centers.
 Family restaurants (famiresu) like Denny’s, Gusto, and Saizeriya offer children’s menus with small portions at 300 to 500 yen.
 Convenience stores sell baby food, diapers, and formula.
 Japanese pharmacies stock children’s fever reducers and first aid supplies with multilingual packaging.
 The biggest family challenge is jet lag: children adjusting to the time difference benefit from outdoor morning light and maintaining consistent meal times.

-Family-Friendly Attractions and Tips
+More Family-Friendly Attractions

 Japan’s theme parks extend beyond the major brands.
 Fuji-Q Highland near Mount Fuji features some of the world’s steepest and fastest roller coasters.
 Sanrio Puroland in Tama (western Tokyo) delights Hello Kitty fans with indoor shows and character meetings.
 Suzuka Circuit near Nagoya combines a Formula One racetrack with a children’s amusement park where kids drive miniature cars.
 For animal encounters, Nara’s free-roaming deer, Miyajima’s friendly deer, and Zao Fox Village in Miyagi, where dozens of foxes roam freely in a mountain enclosure, provide memorable experiences.